primalyeti/Emless-Eff/README.md

 Please see the Installation section of documentation/userguide.md

-Changelog and New Features
+Changelog
 --------------------------

-## Planned Changes
-* Major Changes
-	* Improve Administration tools
-	* Updater documentation

-## Version 1.0.7
+## Version 1.1
-Release Date:
+Release Date: March 9th, 2013

+* Added
+	* Added admin specific helpers, libraries and scripts
+	* Added admin specific HTML library to core
 * Fixed
 	* Fixed defaultViews bug that would add views in reverse
 	* Fixed url routing bug that affected hyphens and underscores